filiparag/ftn-lprsemu/README.md

     ```

 2) Choose one option from the following:
+   - Write assembly code in an arbitrary text file.
+     After launching the emulator, type `lf <file>` to load the program stored in path of `<file>`.
    - Write assembly code into `ROM_ASM` macro located
      in [`src/asm.rs`](./src/asm.rs#L14-L29), and set `DATA_MEMORY` accordingly.
    - Load binary string into `ROM_BIN` from `oQ` in `instr_rom.vhd`, and